ttdoucet/bgnets/readme.md

 Experiments
 -----------

-In these two experiments, lambda has been fixed at 0.85, and alpha starts at 0.001 and decays exponentially.
+In these experiments, lambda has been fixed at 0.85, and alpha starts at 0.001 and decays exponentially.
 Halfway through each run, alpha has decayed by a factor of 20, to 5e-5, and by the end of the run alpha has decreased by a factor of 400, to 2.5e-6.